Charterhouse/pysnark/README.md

 ## Using PySNARK for smart contracts

 PySNARK supports the automatic generation of smart contracts that verify the correctness of the given zk-SNARK.
-These smart contracts are written in Solidity and require support for the recent zkSNARK verification opcodes ([EIP 196](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-196.md), [EIP 197](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-197.md)).
+These smart contracts are written in Solidity and require support for the recent zkSNARK verification opcodes ([EIP 196](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-196.md), [EIP 197](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-197.md)) included in Ethereum Byzantium.
 To test them out, install a development version of Truffle using [these instructions](https://github.com/trufflesuite/truffle/blob/develop/CONTRIBUTING.md).

 Continuing the above example, as verifier first run